HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="encryption"></a>encryption
-Cryptographic process of transforming data (called "plaintext") into a form (called "ciphertext") that conceals the dataâ€™s original meaning to prevent it from being known or used.
+Cryptographic process of transforming data (called "plaintext") into a form (called "ciphertext") that conceals the data's original meaning to prevent it from being known or used.
 [Encryption](#encryption) provides [confidentiality](#confidentiality) protection.

 \#vvsg
 ## <a name="endorsement"></a>endorsement